CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 ### Acceptable Master Table

 The acceptable master table option is a security feature that prevents a rogue player pretending to be Master from taking over the PTP network.
 The clock IDs of known masters are configured in the Acceptable Master table.
 If you configure a PTP port on the switch with the acceptable master table option, the BMC algorithm checks if the master received on the Announce message is in this table and only then it proceeds with the Master selection.
-Thi option is disabled by default on PTP ports.
+This option is disabled by default on PTP ports.

-There is also an option to configure an AlternatePriority1 for the Masters.
-When configured (greater than zero), the priority1 value on the Announce message is replaced with the configured AlternatePriority1 value to be used in the BMC algorithm.

 The following example commands enable the PTP acceptable master table option for swp6: